zefhemel/matterless/README.md

-# Matterless: put serverless on your server
+# Matterless: putting serverless on your server
-_Serverless_ enables you to build applications that automatically scale with demand, and your wallet.
+[Serverless](https://en.wikipedia.org/wiki/Serverless_computing) is a generally agreed poorly named concept (but it's too late now) that enables you to build applications that automatically scale with demand.
+And your wallet.
 Within seconds, serverless application can scale from handling 0 requests per day to thousands of requests per second.
 This is the power of the cloud at its best.

-But what if all you want is check open pull requests on your Github repo at 9am every morning, and send a reminder message on your team’s chat channel?
-What if you want to create a chat bot that adds a “high five” reaction to any message containing the phrase “high five”?
-What if all you want to do is blink your smart lights whenever your backup drive runs out of disk space?
-What if you’re too lazy to create an AWS, Azure or GCP account or scared to connect it to your credit card?
-What if you have a Raspberry Pi sitting in your closet that’s not doing anything useful?
-What if you prefer to be in full control of your code, infrastructure and data?
-What if you’re up for something _different_?
+But, **what if** all you want is check open pull requests on your Github repo at 9am every morning, and send a reminder message on your team’s chat channel?

+**What if** you want to create a chat bot that adds a “high five” reaction to any message containing the phrase “high five”?

+**What if** all you want to do is blink your smart lights whenever your backup drive runs out of disk space?

+**What if** you’re too lazy to create an AWS, Azure or GCP account or scared to connect it to your credit card?

+**What if** you have a Raspberry Pi sitting in your closet that’s not doing anything useful, or you were looking for a quasi-valid reason to buy one?

+**What if** you prefer to be in full control of your code, infrastructure and data?

-_Matterless_ may be for you.
+_Matterless_ may just be what you've been waiting for all this time.
+Could it be?
+(Spoiler alert: yes it is.)

 Matterless brings the powerful serverless programming model to your own server, laptop or even Raspberry Pi.
-It is simple to use, fast to deploy, and just... fun:
+It is simple to use, fast to deploy, and... let's just call a spade a spade, it's _awesome_.

+Why?

 1. Matterless is distributed as a **single binary** with no required dependencies (although to use docker as a runtime, you will need… docker).
 2. Matterless requires **zero configuration**  to run (although it does give you options).